reveals yourself in 100 questions...

 "How to get your yacht off a desert island."

 52 - Your bedroom take fire (or is flooded, it depends of the place), what do you rescue at first?

 My wife, my cats, myself.
 If the bedroom were flooded, it would be more likely that my wife - much the stronger swimmer - would have to rescue me.
 She might choose the cats, of course, though not, I hope….

 Les peluches de ma femme.
 I notice from my French dictionary, however, that "peluche" translates not only as "cuddly toy" but also as "bit of fluff", so I'm not quite sure this is the full answer sought.

 55 - Pets?

-60 - Which is the job that you dreamed to have as a child?
+60 - Which is the job which you dreamed to have child?

 61 - Why the lady is big of her belly?

 62 - Tell us your more beautiful memory of childhood